 Observatory.
 Therefore, applicants must have completed preliminary coursework

 and examinations prior to the start of the SAO Predoctoral Program.
 Applicants

 must gain approval of the Department Head of their particular university

 as their degrees will be granted by their home institutions.
-For application instructions and a login to the application, please see the Admissions page.
+For application instructions, please see the Admissions page.